-Thomas E. Dewey, the Republican nominee for President in 1948, is a friend of Wheeler Sammons, who is known to have a hearty sense of humor.
-As the election nears all the polls show Dewey with a solid lead over current President Harry S. Truman.
-The Chicago Tribune is so sure that Dewey would prevail that on election night, they run a headline, DEWEY DEFEATS TRUMAN.
-But by the next morning, it is clear that Truman has won re-election.
-Sammons though runs a special biographical sketch of Thomas Dewey, binds it into a single copy of Who’s Who in America, and sends the book to Dewey.
+Thomas E. Dewey, the Republican presidential nominee in 1948, is a friend of Marquis publisher Wheeler Sammons Jr., who is known to have a hearty sense of humor.
+As the election nears, all the polls indicate that Dewey has a solid lead over current President Harry S. Truman.
+The Chicago Tribune is so sure that Dewey will prevail that on election night, they run a headline, DEWEY DEFEATS TRUMAN, but by the following morning, it is clear that Truman has won re-election.
+In response, Sammons runs a special biographical sketch of Thomas Dewey, binds it into a single copy of Who’s Who in America, and sends the book to Dewey.

-The heading of the biography read, “DEWEY, Thomas Edmund, President of the United States.”
+The heading of the biography reads, “DEWEY, Thomas Edmund, President of the United States.”
 No records exist of Dewey’s reaction, if any, to this prank.